 6. Reduce proliferation

 Over time, many companies bring out new systems and new tools, and 'just in case' they don't retire what has been replaced.
-Partly, this is because of the culture of capital expenditure rather than on-demand operational expediture, but that is discussed in another post.
+Partly, this is because of the culture of capital expenditure rather than on-demand operational expediture, but that is discussed in another article.

 To be effective, your remote workforce needs access to a reliable and easy to use VPN, to use as few systems as possible, and a stripped down tool stack.
-Think Google Docs or Microssoft 365, Slack and Zoom.
+Think Google Docs or Microssoft 365, Slack and Teams/Zoom.

 Your workforce also needs clear written instruction.
 Again, you only want to write (or republish) what is needed, so funnel it to one place of publication to circumvent fragmentation and silos.
-Solve to avoid wide confusion when it comes to finding policies, protocols etc by centralising new knowledge, as per our earlier comment.
+Solve to avoid wide confusion when it comes to finding policies, protocols etc by centralising new knowledge, as per the earlier comment.